Comparison between 3528 LEDs and 5050 LEDs

 Though 5050 and 3528 SMD LEDs were the most popular on the market for strip lights, the LED market has changed rapidly over the past few years.

-Today, there are other LED chips available that are brighter and also more efficient.
+Today, there are many LED chips available that are brighter and also more efficient.
 The 3020 SMD LED chips in our High CRI UltraBright Series and 3014 SMD LED chips in our Architectural Ultra Bright and Design Series Ultra Bright LED strip lights are smaller and more efficient than their predecessors.
 Because the LED sizes are much smaller, we were able to fit many more of them onto the strip lights, thus creating blindingly bright LED strips.
+Our Industrial LED strip lights use a new advanced 2835 chip.

 So, What does all this mean?